-The act also requires the U.S. Department of Health and Human Services (DHHS) to collect two kinds of data:
+The law requires DHHS to collect two kinds of data from the states:

-- (1) Information about services and those who receive them, including "the number and characteristics of children receiving services", and "the type and quantity of services being provided." - (2) Outcome data, including "measures of educational attainment, high school diploma, employment, avoidance of dependency, homelessness, non-marital childbirth, incarceration, and high-risk behaviors."
+- (1) Information about services and those who receive them, including "the number and characteristics of children receiving services" and "the type and quantity of services being provided." - (2) Outcome data, including "measures of educational attainment, high school diploma, employment, avoidance of dependency, homelessness, non-marital childbirth, incarceration, and high-risk behaviors."